-Northcoast Children’s Services State Programs are funded by the Department of Education Child Development Division and licensed by the Department of Social Services.
+Northcoast Children’s Services State Programs are funded by the Department of Education Early Education and Support Division and licensed by the Department of Social Services.

 Program philosophy, goals, values and beliefs are reflected in the Parent Handbook.